Should you fix and flip or buy and hold?

 Although it's not new, a fix-and-flip strategy is now the trendier approach, made popular by reality TV shows and online real estate gurus.
 A buy-and-hold approach is the less flashy path that has, for centuries, allowed investors to generate a good income and accumulate wealth.

 One is not necessarily better than the other.
 Each has advantages and disadvantages related to both starting out in the business and maintaining solid investments.
+Although you will need different types of financing, with fix-and-flippers most often paying in cash or using short-term, interest only loans, whicle rent-and-hold investors generally seeking out more standard, long-term mortgage lenders.

 Pros of fix and flip